Solskjaer backs himself to be Manchester United success and reveals board support after Champions League loss | Goal.com

-Solskjaer backs himself to be Manchester United success and reveals board support after Champions League loss
+Solskjaer backs himself to be Manchester United success after Champions League loss

-Ole Gunnar Solskjaer is still determined that he is the right person to lead Manchester United back to the top and says he retains the backing of the board, despite recent results.
+Ole Gunnar Solskjaer is still determined that he is the right person to lead Manchester United back to the top, despite recent results.

 His long-term future has been brought into question in recent days following back to back defeats against Arsenal and Istanbul Basaksehir.